Uberspace/lab/source/guide_minim.rst

 Security
 --------

-The admin interface in the blog system is disabled by default.
+The admin interface is disabled by default.
 If you enable it, you should change the standard password.

 Updates
 =======